tristan-ka/IBOAT_RL/README.md

 ## Authors

-* **Tristan Karch** - *Initial work* - Implementation of simplified simulator and Deep Q-Learning algorithm and responsible of the documentation management.
+* **Tristan Karch** - *Initial work* - Implementation of simplified simulator and Deep Q-Learning algorithm and responsible for the documentation management.
-* **Nicolas Megel** - Implementation of DDPG algorithm and responsible of the project management.
+* **Nicolas Megel** - Implementation of DDPG algorithm and responsible for the project management.
-* **Albert Bonet** - Simulink expert responsible of the realisitic simulator implementation and compilation.
+* **Albert Bonet** - Simulink expert responsible for the realisitic simulator implementation and compilation.